Anteosauria: Evolutionary relationships

-Classification
+Initially, it has been suggested that the estemmenosuchids are the most basal of the dinocephalians.
+However, most experts now recover anteosaurs as the most basal of the dinocephalians.
+It has been hypothesized that the Russian anteosaurs Archaeosyodon and Microsyodon generally considered the most basal members of the clade, although several recent studies have now recovered Sinophoneus as the most basal anteosaur.
+They have featured in common with pelycosaurs (Carroll 1988) and biarmosuchians (Chudinov 1965), and, with the tapinocephalians, are part of the first major evolutionary radiation of the therapsids.

 Phylogeny

 James Hopson and Herbert Barghusen in 1986 provided the first cladistic study of the Therapsida.
 They used the term "Anteosauria" and synonymised the families Brithopodidae and Anteosauridae.
 In 2010, Christian Kammerer published a re-evaluation of anteosaurian relationships.

 The cladogram below follows an updated (2012) version of Kammerer's analysis by Juan Carolos Cisneros and colleagues.